ramellose/manta/README.md

 ## License

-This project is licensed under the Apache License - see the [LICENSE.md](LICENSE.txt) file for details
+This project is licensed under the Apache License - see the [LICENSE.txt](LICENSE.txt) file for details